-Nomura Real Estate Holdings has established a Risk Management Committee and Group Legal/Compliance Department to develop and implement a framework for compliance.
-In addition, the position of Compliance Officer has been established at each Group company, and Compliance Leaders and Compliance Promotion Officers have been appointed under the Compliance Officer to ensure compliance throughout the Group.
+Nomura Real Estate Holdings has established the Risk Management Committee and the Group Legal & Compliance Department to develop and implement a framework for compliance.

+In addition, Compliance Officers have been appointed at each Group company, and Compliance Leaders and Compliance Promoters have been appointed under Compliance Officers to ensure compliance throughout the Group.